-December 31, 2019 December 31, 2020
+December 2020 31, December 31, 2021

-(in thou isands)
+(in thousands)

+Contract liabilities-current \$ 6 ,622 37,663

-Contract liabilities \$ 1,902 6,622
+Contract liabilities-non-current \$ - 10,221

-Revenue recognized in the current reporting period amounted to \$1,539 thousand was related to carried-forward contract liabilities for performance obligations not satisfied in prior year.
+Revenue recognized in the current reporting period amounted to \$6,146 thousand was related to carried-forward contract liabilities for performance obligations not satisfied in prior year.

 All of the service contracts are for periods of one year or less.
 As permitted under IFRS 15, the transaction price allocated to these unsatisfied contracts is not disclosed.
-As of December 31, 2020, the Company did not recognize an asset in relation to costs to fulfill a service contract.
+As of December 31, 2021, the Company did not recognize an asset in relation to costs to fulfill a service contract.